LitoMore/tt2ff/README.md

 # tt2ff

-A tool to synchronize Twitter to Fanfou
+A tool to synchronize my Nintendo Switch tweets to Fanfou

 ## Usage